Cedargrove Park Stormwater Management Facility Sediment Removal and Retrofit

 Consultation on the initial design of this project is now closed.
 All comments received have been considered by the project team and amendments made where feasible.

-We encourage you to provide any comments, questions or concerns you may have during the construction phase through the Questions and Comments section found at the bottom of this page.
+We encourage you to provide any comments, questions or concerns you may have during the construction phase and beyond through the Questions and Comments section found at the bottom of this page.
 Your feedback is valuable in ensuring the proposed Cedargrove Park Stormwater Management Facility Sediment Removal and Retrofit project meets the needs of the community.
 We value your feedback and we will review and consider all input we receive.

 Details of the current design of the Cedargrove Stormwater Management Facility are located on the top, right side of this page.